AnatolyRugalev/kube-commander/README.md

 kubecom --log-pager="jq -c | some_other_command"
 ```

-### Supported resource types
+### Configuration file

-Currently kubecom supports a handful of resources as first-class citizens.
-You can experiment with "F3" binding
+You can edit configuration file at `~/.kubecom.yaml` which currently stores menu configuration.
+Themes support is
-to display all available resources on your own risk.
-Menu configurability is coming soon.
+coming soon.
+Configuration schema defined as protobuf in [pb](./pb) directory.

 ### Hotkeys